drakmaniso/ciziel/docs/principles.md

 # Principles

-## A tool for reasoning
+## Make thinking easier

-- Programs need to be easy to read and reason about, more than convenient to write.
-- The language should help the programmer to build a mental model of the codebase.
+The main activity of a programmer is to think about code and data.
+The language design should reflect that: programs should be easy to read and reason about, more than convenient to write.
+In other words, the language should help build a mental model of the codebase.

 Corresponding characteristics:
+- supports both imperative and functional style;
+- functions associated with types (aka methods);
+- encapsulation at module-level only;
 - orthogonality of features;
 - low noise syntax;

+## Focus on data

+Ultimately, data is what matters: the only purpose of code is to manipulate data.

+Correspongind characteristics:
+- zero-cost data abstractions;
 - functions associated with types (aka methods);

-##
+## Embrace change

-- Exploratory programming and refactoring are important.
+Exploratory programming and refactoring are important.

 Corresponding characteristics:
-- static type checking, but with type inference
+- static type checking with type inference;
-- immutability by default, but with optional mutability
+- immutability with optional mutability;

-##

-- Data is more important than code.

-Correspongind characteristics:
-- zero-cost data abstractions
+- structural unions (no inheritance);